-- Proof.
-We first review a concept used in [11].
-A packet at node s is affected by a faulty link if its intended destination d is a descendent of the faulty link in the SPT rooted at s; otherwise, it is unaffected.
-If there is only one restoration path for faulty link (u, v), without loss of generality, we assume that a packet is affected because of uv (not vu), as shown in Fig. 5.
-The following three cases are considered (see Fig. 10): - 1.
-If a packet at node s is unaffected, it will remain unaffected and reach the destination d based on the outdated SPT that is loop-free.
-Suppose node u on the path s d is affected, then the path u d in the SPT rooted at u is different from the path u d in the SPT rooted at s.
-This is a contradiction to the property of the extended Dijkstra algorithm. - 2.
-If a packet at node s is affected and s is on the restoration path, then, as long as the packet is affected, the packet will stay on the restoration path until it becomes unaffected at w_j (w_j could be node v).
-Path $s w_j$ is loop-free.
-Since the packet is unaffected at w_j , it remains unaffected and eventually reaches its intended destination d.
-Again, $w_j d$ is loop-free.
-In addition, paths $s w_j$ and $w_j d$ do not share any intermediate node.
-Therefore, path $s w_j d$ is loop-free. - If a packet at node s is affected but s is not on the 3. restoration path, then the packet is routed based on the outdated SPT until reaching node w_i (including node u) which is on the restoration path for (u, v).
-Path $s - w_i$ is clearly loop-free.
-As long as the packet is affected, the packet will stay along the restoration path until it becomes unaffected at w_i (i < j and w_i could be node v).
-Path $w_i - w_i$ is loop-free.
-Since the packet is unaffected at $w{i{\ell}}$ it remains unaffected and eventually reaches its intended destination d.
-Again, path $w_i - d$ is loop-free.
-It is obvious that $w_i - w_i$ does not share any intermediate node with either $s - w_i$ or $w_i - w_i$ d since intermediate nodes in $w_i - w_i$ belong to the restoration path.
-We use proof by contradiction to show that $s - w_i$ and $w_j - d$ do not share any intermediate node.
-Assume that these two paths share node w which has an outdated SPT (see Fig. 10).
-Node w in $s - w_i$ is affected by the faulty link while node w in $w_i - d$ is unaffected.
+- 2. If a packet at node s is affected and s is on the restoration path, then as long as the packet is affected, the packet will stay on the restoration path until it becomes un-affected at $w_j$ ( $w_j$ could be node v).
+Path $s -^ w_j$ is loop-free.
+Since the packet is un-affected at $w_j$ , it remains unaffected and eventually reaches its intended destination d.
+Again, $w_j -^ d$ is loop-free.
+In addition, paths $s -^ w_j$ and $w_j -^ d$ do not share any intermediate node.
+Therefore, path $s -^ w_j -^ d$ is loop-free. - 3.
+If a packet at node s is affected but s is not on the restoration path, then the packet is routed based on the outdated SPT until reaching node wi (including node u) which is on the restoration path for (u, v).
+Path s-\wi is clearly loop-free.
+As long as the packet is affected, the packet will stay along the restoration path until it becomes un-affected at wj (i < j and wj could be node v).
+Path wi -\ wj is loop-free.
+Since the packet is un-affected at wj, it remains unaffected and eventually reaches its intended destination d.
+Again, path wj -\ d is loop-free.
+It is obvious that wi -\ wj does not share any intermediate node with either s -\ wi or wj -\ d, since intermediate nodes in wi -\ wi and wj -\ d do not share any intermediate node.
+Assume that these two paths share node w which has an outdated SPT (see Figure 10).
+Node w in s -\ wi is affected by the faulty link while node w in wj -\ d is un-affected.
 This is a contradiction.
-Therefore, $s - w_i - w_i - d_i$ is loop-free.
+Therefore, s -\ wi -\ wj -\ d is loop-free.

 Two overlapped or node-disjoint restoration paths may be constructed for a link fault (u, v).
-This occurs in the extended branch update algorithm when bidirectional restoration paths initiated from u and v do not select the same set of intermediate nodes.
+This occurs in the extended branch update algorithm when bi-directional restoration paths initiated from u and v do not select the same set of intermediate nodes.
 After overlapped or node-disjoint restoration paths are constructed, there are two restoration paths for each direction.
-Since each packet will use at most one restoration path, the same argument used for the single restoration path case still applies. $\hfill \Box$
+Since each packet will use at most one restoration path, the same argument used for the single restoration path case still applies.